8thlight/rails_postgres_livestream/README.md

 - [Devise](https://github.com/plataformatec/devise) - For implementing authentication
 - [Jbuilder](https://github.com/rails/jbuilder) - Default JSON rendering gem that ships with Rails, used for making reusable templates for JSON output.
 - [JWT](https://github.com/jwt/ruby-jwt) - For generating and validating JWTs for authentication

-## Folders

-- `app/models` - Contains the database models for the application where we can define methods, validations, queries, and relations to other models.
-- `app/views` - Contains templates for generating the JSON output for the API
-- `app/controllers` - Contains the controllers where requests are routed to their actions, where we find and manipulate our models and return them for the views to render.
-- `config` - Contains configuration files for our Rails application and for our database, along with an `initializers` folder for scripts that get run on boot.
-- `db` - Contains the migrations needed to create our database schema.

 ## Configuration